tranviethung150905-maker/Facial-Emotion-Recognition-using-Convolutional-Neural-Networks-Team-project-/README.md

 - Handling of an underrepresented Disgust class due to limited samples
 - Progressive fine-tuning through layer unfreezing
 - Hyperparameter tuning including batch size and learning rate
-- Final test accuracy of 65% on the FER2013 test set
+- Final test accuracy of 65% on the FER2013 test set (using the VGG19 models)

 ## Technologies